kwboyd/Contacts/readme.md

 ## Instructions
 Download or clone the project repo.

-Download MAMP from: https://www.mamp.info/en/downloads/ or use your local server program of choice
+Download MAMP from: https://www.mamp.info/en/downloads/ or use your local server program of choice.

 Import the SQL database and run a local server.